The Strange Museum

 life in here

 is quiet, I don't get many visitors.
 But what you will find in here is me,

 like it or not, it's me.
 It's rooms within rooms, hallways and corridors, doorways to somewhere,

 located throughout the museum, will always bring you back here.

 Come on in ... admissions free ...
 I won't refuse those who

 The Halls and Corridors

 As you slide the old metal doors open, you will find the light switch on your right.
-The first floor was the old pirate radio station that now contains Duke's collections.
+The first floor was the old pirate radio station that now contains the collections.
 The dust covers have been removed and the old radio equipment is starting to glow again as "Voice in the Shadows Radio" is being prepared to go back on the air.

 The staircase leads down to the basement and along the tunnel that links the Museum to The Alchemist Hall.
 As is to be expected the The Alchemist Hall was once the meeting place of the anyone that had a revolutionary tendency in the late 60's.

 Slogans still on the wall, although faded give life to that time, a time of change.